 Applicants to the National Skills Fund can gain a Level 3 qualification as part of a fully-funded learning course.
 The government has promised that qualifications will be available in a broad range of subject areas – particularly those with good job prospects.

-From April 2021, it’s expected that courses will be available in the following areas as part of the National Skills Fund, including the below:
+From April 2021, courses became available in the following areas as part of the National Skills Fund, including the below: